 - Healthcare Subsidies

-The Proximity Housing Grant (PHG) of $30,000 is given to resale HDB homebuyers who plan to stay in the same flat as their parents, or $20,000 if their resale flat is in the same town or within 4km from their parents.
+Proximity Housing Grant (PHG): A Proximity Housing Grant (PHG) of $30,000 is given to resale HDB homebuyers who plan to stay in the same flat as their parents, or within 4km from their parents.

 GST Vouchers – U-Save

-Lower and middle-income Singaporean HDB households can look forward to receiving quarterly rebates to help offset their utilities bills.
+Lower and middle-income Singaporean HDB households can look forward to receiving quarterly rebates to help offset their utility bills.
 This is typically paid in January, April, July, and October each year.

 Baby grants in Singapore extend to all parents in Singapore, regardless of income.